joaquinmarti/tinybird-trips/readme.md

 ## Production URL

-The project is available in this URL:
+The project is deployed in this URL:

 [https://rad-kringle-6bf302.netlify.app/](https://rad-kringle-6bf302.netlify.app/)

 ## Technical approach

+A widget is by default a standalone element that can be added to any website.
+A site could contain several widgets, including more than one instance of the same one.

 ### Widgets